-A pre-trial hearing in the court of Judge Otis T. Dunagan (on bench at left) was held in Tyler, Tex., Sept.
-24, 1962, on a motion by Estes attorney John Cofer (right), to prohibit pictures at the Billie Sol Estes trial.
+A pre-trial hearing in the court of Judge Otis T. Dunagan (on bench at left) was held in Tyler, Texas in 1962, on a motion by Estes attorney John Cofer (right), to prohibit pictures at the Billie Sol Estes trial.
+The Court later overturned Estes's conviction due to the the overwhelming presence of cameras in the courtroom.
 (AP Photo/Ferd Kaufman.
 Reprinted with permission from The Associated Press.)

 In Estes v.
 Texas, 381 U.S. 532 (1965), the Supreme Court overturned a conviction based on the presence of cameras in the courtroom and explored the relation between First Amendment press freedoms and the Sixth Amendment right to a fair trial.

 The case arose from the trial of Billie Sol Estes for swindling.
 Although live coverage was limited during the trial itself, the opening days of the preliminary hearing had developed into a circus atmosphere as dozens of cameramen staked out the courtroom.

 Court said disruption denied due process to Estes

 Writing the majority opinion of the Court, Justice Tom C. Clark indicated that this disruption had been enough to deny due process to Estes.
 Acknowledging the important role that the press could play in “informing the citizenry of public events and occurrences, including court proceedings,” Clark thought that the media at the preliminary hearing had created enough distraction to both the judge and the jury as to interfere with the chief judicial task of ascertaining the truth.

 Justice Warren said First Amendment did not give press special freedom

 In a concurring opinion, Chief Justice Earl Warren observed that this decision was “not based on generalities or abstract fears,” but on the actual record of disruption in this case.